-EG-260 Dynamics 1 (Mech & Aero) Credits: 10 Session: 2022/23 January-June
+EG-260 Dynamics 1 (Mech & Aero)

+Pre-requisite Modules: EG-116; EG-120; EG-155; EG-166

+Co-requisite Modules:

-Credits: 10 Session: 2022/23 January-June Pre-requisite Modules: EG-116; EG-120; EG-155; EG-166 Co-requisite Modules: Lecturer(s): Prof H Haddad Khodaparast Format: Lectures 2 hours per week Example classes 1 hour per week Directed private study 40 hours Preparation for assessment 30 hours Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.
+Lecturer(s): Prof H Haddad Khodaparast

+Format: Lectures 2 hours per week

+Example classes 1 hour per week Directed private study 40 hours Preparation for assessment 30 hours

+Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring

 Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
-Students may also have the opportunity to engage with online versions of sessions delivered on-campus Classroom based teaching.
+Students may also have the opportunity to engage with online versions of sessions delivered on-campus

+Classroom based teaching.
 Lecture notes and recordings will be made available on Canvas.

 Module Aims: Elements of vibrating systems; simple harmonic motion; use of complex exponential representation.
 One-degree-of-freedom systems; natural frequency; effect of damping; harmonic excitation; rotating out-of-balance; vibration transmission.
 Transient dynamics; frequency domain analysis; impulse response function.
-Undamped multidegree-of-freedom systems; Calculation of natural frequencies and mode shapes of two degree of freedom systems.
+Undamped multi-degree-of-freedom systems; Calculation of natural frequencies and mode shapes of two degree of freedom systems.

 Module Content: • Introduction: Elements of vibrating systems.
 Basic concepts.
 Natural frequency.
-Simple harmonic motion. • One-Degree-of-Freedom Systems: Application of Newton's second law to translating and rotating systems for the determination of differential equations of motion.
+Simple harmonic motion.

+- One-Degree-of-Freedom Systems: Application of Newton's second law to translating and rotating systems for the determination of differential equations of motion.
 Calculation of natural frequency.
-Effect of damping. • Harmonic Excitation of Damped One-Degree-of-Freedom Systems: governing differential equations.
+Effect of damping. - Harmonic Excitation of Damped One-Degree-of-Freedom Systems: governing differential equations.
 Physical significance of complementary function and particular integral.
 Resonance.
-Examples including rotating out-ofbalance, vibration isolation and transmission. • Transient response on undamped and damped One-Degree-of-Freedom Systems: impulse response function, frequency response function, impact response, convolution integral. • Undamped Multi-Degree-of-Freedom Systems: Method of normal modes.
+Examples including rotating out-of-balance, vibration isolation and transmission. - Transient response on undamped and damped One-Degree-of-Freedom Systems: impulse response function, frequency response function, impact response, convolution integral. - Undamped Multi-Degree-of-Freedom Systems: Method of normal modes.
 Analytical determination of natural frequencies (eigenvalues) and mode shapes (eigenvectors).
-Harmonically forced vibration. • Lagrange's Equation: Derivation, physical interpretation, simple examples of its application.
-Intended Learning Outcomes: Technical Outcomes On successful completion of this unit students will be expected, at threshold level, to be able to: - Gain a knowledge and understanding of the importance of natural frequencies and resonance; the role of damping; the concept of degrees of freedom.
-(Assessed through examination and assignment 1) - Estimate resonances of simple systems; derive the equations of motions of systems using Newton's second law and Lagrange's equation (assessed through examination and assignment 2) - Apply the methods presented in the course to develop simple models of real structures; analyse these models to calculate natural frequencies and evaluate the response to harmonic forces (assessed through examination and assignment 3). - Analyse the free vibration of undamped two degrees of freedom systems (assessed through examination and assignment 3) Accreditation Outcomes (AHEP) Ability to apply and integrate knowledge and understanding of other engineering disciplines to support study of their own engineering discipline (SM3b) Ability to identify, classify and describe the performance of systems and components through the use of analytical methods and modelling techniques (EA2) Knowledge and understanding of scientific principles and methodology necessary to underpin their education in their engineering discipline, to enable appreciation of its scientific and engineering context, and to support their understanding of relevant historical, current and future developments and technologies (SM1b) Assessment: Assignment 1 (5%) Assignment 2 (5%) Assignment 3 (5%) Examination 1 (85%) D =-: t A
+Harmonically forced vibration. - Lagrange's Equation: Derivation, physical interpretation, simple examples of its application.

+On successful completion of this unit students will be expected, at threshold level, to be able to:

+- Gain a knowledge and understanding of the importance of natural frequencies and resonance; the role of damping; the concept of degrees of freedom.
+(Assessed through examination and assignment 1) - Estimate resonances of simple systems; derive the equations of motions of systems using Newton's second law and Lagrange's equation (assessed through examination and assignment 2) - Apply the methods presented in the course to develop simple models of real structures; analyse these models to calculate natural frequencies and evaluate the response to harmonic forces (assessed through examination and assignment 3). - Analyse the free vibration of undamped two degrees of freedom systems (assessed through examination and assignment 3)

-Assessment Description: The examination is an open book.
+Ability to apply and integrate knowledge and understanding of other engineering disciplines to support study of their own engineering discipline (SM3b)

+Ability to identify, classify and describe the performance of systems and components through the use of analytical methods and modelling techniques (EA2)

+Knowledge and understanding of scientific principles and methodology necessary to underpin their education in their engineering discipline, to enable appreciation of its scientific and engineering context, and to support their understanding of relevant historical, current and future developments and technologies (SM1b)

+Assessment: Assignment 1 (5%)

+Assignment 2 (5%) Assignment 3 (5%) Examination 1 (85%)

-A combination of examination and assignments assesses this module.
+Assessment Description: A combination of examination and assignments assesses this module.
 Final exam in May/June will have 85% weighting.